 July 4th Fireworks & Events for Waikiki, Honolulu, Oahu 2026

 Aloha and welcome to our annual Honolulu, Oahu July 4th guide!
-Only a few venues have announced what they’re hosting this year.
-As we learn of fun events for 2026, we are noting them with a bold, red 2026.
+As we update this page, we are noting each confirmed addition with a bold, red 2026.

 Oahu is a fun and patriotic place to celebrate July 4th!
 This year will be packed with great options including top entertainment and amazing fireworks shows.
 So, let’s look at what’s planned for Independence Day Weekend on Oahu!